 Verdict

 For new TypeScript-first backends in 2026, Drizzle is my default.
-Type-safe SQL with no codegen step, lower ORM overhead, and an edge-friendly story that Prisma still pays a service fee to match.
+Type-safe SQL with no codegen step, lower ORM overhead, and an edge-friendly story — and the sql template tag keeps type safety even in raw SQL queries, which Prisma can’t match.

 For existing Prisma codebases that ship and earn, the migration cost rarely justifies itself.
+Prisma 7 has fixed most of the performance arguments that used to be compelling reasons to switch.
 Stay; pick Drizzle for the next service.
-The right answer is rarely “rewrite your data layer.”

 The wrong question is “which is better?”
-The right question is “what does my team already think in, and what is my deployment shape?”
+The right question is “what does my team already think in, what is my deployment shape, and what happens to my bundle size on Cloudflare Workers?”